apolmig/llm-tool/JUDGE_FEATURE_GUIDE.md

 2. Scroll down to **LLM Judge Settings**.
 3.  **Use Main Config for Judging**:
     *   **Enabled (Default)**: The judge uses the same model and provider that generated the summary.
 This is useful for self-correction or when you want to test a specific model's ability to evaluate itself.
     *   **Disabled**: Allows you to specify a *different* model for judging.
-For example, you can use a small local model (e.g., `mistral`) to generate summaries and a powerful cloud model (e.g., `gemini-1.5-pro`) to judge them.
+For example, you can use a small local model (e.g., `mistral`) to generate summaries and a powerful cloud model (e.g., `openai/gpt-4o`) to judge them.
-4.  **Judge Provider & Model**: (Visible if "Use Main Config" is disabled) Select between Gemini or Local, and specify the model name.
+4.  **Judge Provider & Model**: (Visible if "Use Main Config" is disabled) Select between Cloud API or Local, and specify the model name.
 5.  **Evaluation Criteria**:
     *   You can add, remove, or modify criteria.
     *   Each criterion has a **Weight**.
 The final score is a weighted average.